marci-pires/WikiHadatac/Installing-for-Linux-MacOS.md

-## Installing HADataC on Linux/MacOS
+## Installing HADataC on Windows

+A basic HADataC installation involves the following three steps:

+* acquiring required software for installing/running the HADatAc Console

-A basic HADataC installation involves the installation of a SOLR repository and a HADataC Console (i.e., the code hosted at this GitHub repository).
+* downloading the HADataC Console code from this GitHub repository, and

+* executing its installation script.

 The instructions below describe how to obtain and install these components, and test if the installation is working properly.

 #### What you will need